VideoForensicsHQ: Detecting High-quality Manipulated Face Videos

 \section{Related Work}

-In the following we review face video reenactment and editing techniques, benchmark datasets, and manipulation detection techniques.

-\myparagraph{Face Reenactment and Editing Methods:} Face reenactment techniques allow the control of face expressions in a target video ~\cite{thies2016face,kim2018DeepVideo,Kim19NeuralDubbing,Nagano2018,Wiles18,Geng2018,Wu2018,zakharov2019fewshot}.
-Many extract expressions of target faces by fitting a parametric face model~\cite{garrido2016reconstruction}, and then re-synthesize the face with parameters copied from a source video \cite{thies2016face,kim2018DeepVideo,Kim19NeuralDubbing,Nagano2018}.
-Kim~\etal~\cite{kim2018DeepVideo} for the first time showed space-time coherent realistic global face pose and expression editing in videos by means of a GAN.
-Deferred Neural Rendering~\cite{thies2019} can synthesize realistic face imagery using learned feature textures.
-Popular public implementations of face manipulation techniques~\cite{DeepFakes,Faceswap} require large corpora of training data to achieve sufficient quality.
-We refer to~\cite{Kim19NeuralDubbing} for a more comprehensive overview.
+\myparagraph{Face Reenactment \& Editing:} Face reenactment techniques control facial expressions in a video \cite{thies2016face,kim2018DeepVideo,Kim19NeuralDubbing, Zakharov20 }.
+Many of them extract expressions by fitting a face model\cite{garrido2016reconstruction} and then re-synthesizing the face with parameters copied from a source video \cite{thies2016face,kim2018DeepVideo,Kim19NeuralDubbing }.
+Kim~\etal~\cite{kim2018DeepVideo} for the first time showed space-time coherent realistic global pose and expression editing in videos using a GAN. \cite{Kim19NeuralDubbing} is a more comprehensive overview.

-\myparagraph{Face Manipulation Datasets:} Several datasets of manipulated still images \cite{Zhou17,Guan19} or videos~\cite{Korshunov18,Guan19,roessler2019faceforensics++,dolhansky2019deepfake} exist.
-Zhou~\etal~\cite{Zhou17} provide 2010 images generated by the manipulation approaches of~\cite{Faceswap,SwapMe}.
-Guan~\etal~\cite{Guan19} presented a dataset containing 50,000 manipulated images and 500 manipulated videos.
-Korshunov~\etal~\cite{Korshunov18} presented a dataset of 620 manipulated videos of 43 subjects.
-Roessler~\etal~\cite{roessler2019faceforensics++}'s FaceForensics++ dataset contains 1,000 videos, each manipulated by 4 different techniques: DeepFakes~\cite{DeepFakes}, FaceSwap~\cite{Faceswap}, Face2Face~\cite{thies2016face}, and Neural Textures~\cite{thies2019}.
-Their results show that many manipulation approaches, in particular DeepFakes~\cite{DeepFakes} and FaceSwap~\cite{Faceswap}, produce very noticeable artefacts.
-Also, none of these datasets provides audio with the videos.
+\myparagraph{Face Manipulation Datasets:} Several datasets of manipulated images \cite{Zhou17,Guan19} or videos~\cite{ Guan19,roessler2019faceforensics++,dolhansky2019} exist.
+Roessler~\etal's FaceForensics++ dataset \cite{roessler2019faceforensics++} contains 1,000 videos, each manipulated by 4 different techniques \cite{DeepFakes,Faceswap,thies2016face,thies2019}.
+Their results show that many manipulation approaches produce very noticeable artefacts.
 Google released the Deep Fake Detection Dataset~\cite{Google}.
-It contains over 3000 manipulated videos (with unknown techniques) from 28 actors in various scenes.
-Many sequences exhibit notable visual artefacts; audio is not provided.
-Facebook recently released a large dataset of manipulated face videos~\cite{dolhansky2019deepfake}.
-The quality of the generated videos varies and faces are of low resolution (often much less than $299\times299$).
-The techniques used for manipulating the videos have not been disclosed.
+Many sequences exhibit visual artefacts.
+Facebook released a dataset \cite{dolhansky2020} of manipulated face videos of varying quality, with face resolution often much less than $299^2$.
+Jiang \etal{} presented \setdeeper{}~\cite{jiang2020}, which, augmentations aside, provides 1000 forgeries derived from \cite{roessler2019faceforensics++}.
+As can be seen in \cref{fig:datasets}, our user study, and our evaluation (\cref{sec:results}), all these datasets are made up of fakes that are easily detected by humans and machines.